ICT Skillnet – National MSc in Artificial Intelligence (AI)

 Applicants who do not meet the requirements above may be considered under the University of Limerick policy that allows for the recognition of Prior Learning, both formal and informal/experiential learning; non-accredited personal and professional education; and work based training.
 As this is a highly technical Masters course such applicants must have sufficient competence in mathematics and computer programming to be able to participate.

-Applications are now being accepted for a start in September 2020.
-The application process initially requires that you send an up-to-date CV directly to Technology Ireland ICT Skillnet at firstname.lastname@example.org The more information you provide us with that demonstrates how you match our entry requirements – especially full and complete details of the qualifications you have obtained – the better we can assess your application.
-If you do not meet all of the eligibility criteria there are a number of other options that are available for entry.
-You will be given details of these options after the initial screening process.
+The application for this MSc in Artificial Intelligence process initially requires that you send an up-to-date CV directly to Technology Ireland ICT Skillnet at firstname.lastname@example.org The more information you provide us with that demonstrates how you match our entry requirements – especially full and complete details of the qualifications you have obtained – the better we can assess your application.

 Once your initial eligibility has been determined you will be advised of the outcome.
 If you meet the eligibility criteria you will be invited to make an online application to the college where you will submit an application form and upload evidence of your educational qualifications.
 Your company should support your participation and be willing to allow you to complete a work-related project as part of the MSc course.